 How It Works

-When you connect to the internet, your Internet Service Provider (ISP) assigns you a public IP address.
-This address can be static (permanent) or dynamic (changing periodically).
-You can easily find your public IP address by using tools like MyIPNow, which provide quick and accurate lookups.
+When you connect to the internet, your Internet Service Provider (ISP) hands you a public IP address.
+This address can stay the same all the time (that's static), or it might change every so often (that's dynamic).
+You can find out what your public IP is super quickly using tools like MyIPNow, which give you accurate results in seconds.

 IPv4 vs IPv6